DulanDev/go-task/README.md

-# Task Manager CLI with GoLang and SQLite 📟
+# Task Manager CLI in Go 📟

-The Task Manager CLI is a command-line interface (CLI) tool built with GoLang.
-Users can add, view, update, and delete tasks, all of which are stored in a SQLite database.

-## Features
+`go-task` is a lightweight command‑line task manager written in Go and backed by SQLite.
+It lets you capture, organize, and track your tasks with priorities, tags, and completion status directly from your terminal.

+## What you can do

-- Add Task: Add a new task with a title and description.
+- Add tasks with title, description, priority, and tags.
-- List Tasks: View all tasks with details.
+- View tasks in a readable table, sorted by priority.
-- Update Task: Modify existing tasks.
-- Delete Task: Remove a task from the list.
+- Update task details as your work evolves.
-- Mark as Done: Mark a task as completed.
+- Mark tasks as completed to track progress.
+- Delete tasks you no longer need.
-- Search Tasks: Search tasks by keyword.
+- Search tasks quickly using keywords.

-## Directory Structure

-- `cmd/`: Contains Go files for different commands (add, list, update, etc.).
-- `db/`: Manages database connection and migrations.
-- `models/`: Defines the Task model and related database operations.
-- `main.go`: The entry point of the application.

 ## Getting Started